Local Limit Theorem in negative curvature: Introduction

-When $\wt{M} $ is the hyperbolic space $\H^3$, there is an explicit expression for $\Pp(t, x, y) $ (\cite{DGM}) and Theorem \ref{locallimit} is clear, with More generally, if $\wt{M}$ is a symmetric space of non-compact type, then Theorem \ref{locallimit} with $t^{k/2}$ instead of $t^{3/2}$ was proven by Bougerol (\cite{B}) using representation theory of the group $G$ of orientation-preserving isometries of $\wt {M}$.
-The integer $k$ is given by the rank plus twice the number of positive indivisible roots, which depends only on the Lie algebra of the semi-simple group $G$.
+In the case of symmetric spaces of non-compact type, i.e. when $\wt{M}=G/K$ for a semi-simple Lie group $G$ and a maximal compact subgroup $K$ of $G$, Bougerol proved an analog of Theorem \ref{locallimit} with $t^{k/2}$ instead of $t^{3/2}$, where the integer $k$ is given by the rank plus twice the number of positive indivisible roots.
 In particular, $k =3$ for all rank one symmetric spaces and this explains why one might expect $t^{3/2}$ for negatively curved manifolds.
-Bougerol proved the theorem for all random walks on semi-simple groups with a distribution that is left and right $K$-invariant, which implies the same result for Brownian motions on $\M=G/K$.
+Bougerol proved the theorem for all random walks on $G$ with a distribution that is left and right $K$-invariant which implies the same result for Brownian motions on $\M$.

-The limit function $C(x,y) $ is symmetric by Theorem \ref{locallimit} and it is a positive $(-\l_0) $-eigenfunction in $y$: we further give a formula in Theorem \ref{Phi_zero} below.
-However, it was already known that if the limit exists on a Riemannian manifold, then $C(x,y)$ is a $(-\l_0) $-eigenfunction in $y$ \cite{ABJ} (Theorem 1.2).
-It is indeed a conjecture by Davies (\cite{Da}) that the limit (\ref{Davies}) always exists (see \cite{Ko} for a recent counter-example for the analogous question on graphs).
+The limit function $C(x,y) $ is symmetric by Theorem \ref{locallimit} and it is a positive harmonic function in $y$ for the operator $(\Delta-\l_0)$:

+From now on, we will call such a harmonic function for $(\Delta-\l_0)$ \emph{a $\l_0$-harmonic function}.
+We further give a formula in Theorem \ref{Phi_zero} below.
+We remark that it was already known that if the limit exists on a Riemannian manifold, then $C(x,y)$ is a $\l_0 $-harmonic function in $y$ \cite{ABJ} (Theorem 1.2).
+It is indeed a conjecture by Davies (\cite{Da}) that the limit (\ref{Davies}) always exists (see \cite{Ko} for a recent counterexample for the analogous question on graphs).
 Our result can be stated as: \begin{cor} The universal cover of a compact Riemannian manifold with negative sectional curvature satisfies Davies conjecture. \end{cor} See \cite{ABJ} for further discussion and applications of Davies conjecture.